 Project News

-As part of the project, a legal and ethical framework has been developed which outlines the consortium's strategy for managing research activities in accordance with national, international and supranational ethical and legal standards.
+DigiCare4You aims to improve the early prevention and management of Type 2 Diabetes (T2D) and hypertension (HTN) via a community-based, person-centred solution, integrating both social and healthcare systems, supported by the use of digital tools.
+A legal and ethical framework has been developed which outlines the strategy for managing research activities in accordance with national, international and supranational ethical and legal standards.

 High blood pressure or hypertension is very common and an important risk factor for the development of heart disease and stroke, especially if left untreated.